 Cut off any excess and bend the twisted wire down to avoid injury.

-Use a second wire to create a handle by putting it through the loops and twisting to secure.
+Use a second wire to create a handle by putting it through the loops and twisting it to secure it in place.

-You are ready to light up the night with your new solar mason jar lights.
-Look at the way the light sparkles from these great mason jar lanterns.
+Now, once you add your lid, you are ready to light up the night with your new solar mason jar lights!
+Look at the way the light sparkles from these simple mason jar lanterns.

+I hope you love this solar mason jar light project!
 What items will you add to the inside of your solar mason jar lights?
-Snow?
-Or something less seasonal?
-Just grab the lighted lids from Consumer Crafts and make your own version today.
+Will you go with snow or something less seasonal?

 A Year of Jar Crafts